SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 Models in Agile Toolkit are unusually powerful and flexible &ndash; this is merely a first glimpse of how they work.

-Finally, you might want to have CRUD with the 'Populate Data' button as a standard component, so let's move it into another new class:
+Finally, you might want your CRUD with the 'Populate Data' button as a reusable component, so let's move it into another new class:

     class MyCRUD extends CRUD
     {